Colaiste Chriost Ri Cork (1983-1988), UCC (1988-1996)

 Favourite thing to do in science: Completing a package of research where an important question is asked, a process to deliver an answer is developed and implemented, definitive observations are made, and finally results are published.

-A mixture of research, teaching and school administration.
+My Work: A mixture of research, teaching and school administration.

 I deliver lectures, supervise undergraduate laboratory sessions and supervise undergraduate and postgraduate students involved in research.